 What is a death doula?

-As defined by the National End-of-Life Doula Alliance: End-of-life doulas provide a broad range of non-medical, holistic support and comfort to those preparing for or experiencing end of life.
+As defined by the National End-of-Life Doula Alliance: death doulas, also known as end-of-life doulas, provide a range of non-medical, holistic support and comfort to those preparing for or experiencing end-of-life.
 People who desire such support may engage with doulas as early as initial diagnosis, or as late as the beginning of the active dying phase, or even after death if bereavement care is what they are seeking.
 Doulas may provide informational resources, hands-on comfort measures, respite, facilitation, advocacy, and many other services.
 Above all, doulas seek to help those dying, and their loved ones, achieve an end-of-life experience that is as meaningful, peaceful, and well-prepared as possible for all involved.

 What are the benefits when working with a death doula?

-Benefits of working with a death doula include having a supportive presence be by your side to assist in navigating care at end-of-life care that is personalized to the individual, in addition to supporting families, friends, and their community of care.
-Also, according to an article published in Palliative and Social Practice: “Experiences of engaging a death doula: qualitative interviews with bereaved family members”, families who have worked with a death doula reported more positive end-of-life experiences through personalized and informed end-of-life care, personal empowerment through increase death literacy and education, and a reduction of fear and anxiety around death.
+Research also highlights the benefits of this support.
+According to the article “Experiences of engaging a death doula: qualitative interviews with bereaved family members”, published in Palliative and Social Practice, families who have worked with a death doula reported more positive end-of-life experiences.
+These benefits included individualized and informed end-of-life care, greater personal empowerment through increase death literacy and education, and a reduction in fear and anxiety around death.

 When should I hire a death doula?